 Dental Exam Quincy MA

-Your upcoming dental exam is the first step for better oral health.
+Your upcoming dental exam Quincy MA is the first step for better oral health.
 This preventative dental procedure allows the dentist to understand your current dental needs.
 In addition, he or she is able to discover underlying issues and discuss the best treatment plan.
-Learn more below.

 What is a dental exam?

 In summary, a dental exam is an evaluation of your oral health.
-Most patients should have a dental exam twice a year.
+In fact, most patients should have a dental exam twice a year.
 Each visit consists of evaluating the following before recommending and performing treatments.

 - Teeth position or development